OSI-SAF-tools/conc_edgefilter/README.md

 ice-concentration product.
 The ice concentration set to zero where the ice-edge product indicates no ice or very open ice (i.e. where the flag_values variable is 1).

-This filter removes *most* of the spurious sea ice.

 ### Limitations
+The filter removes *most* of the spurious sea ice; however it has the following limitations:

     * In addition to removing spurious ice, the filter also removes a significant amount of valid sea ice.
     * The filter does not remove spurious ice near the coast.